Using AI Contract Review Software

 Keeping Humans in the Loop to Review Contracts

-That’s why our automated software is designed to work alongside your team instead of replacing it entirely.
+That’s why our automated contract analysis software is designed to work alongside your team instead of replacing it entirely.
 In other words, we believe in keeping humans in the loop with contract ai.
 When it comes to critical vendor contracts, inefficient contracting can impact law firms, contract management, and impact contract data along the way.

-With DocJuris, your team can dramatically reduce the amount of time it takes to redline contracts without sacrificing quality.
+With DocJuris, your team can dramatically reduce the amount of time it takes to redline legal contracts without sacrificing quality.
 With integrated playbooks and a streamlined review process, everyone involved in contract negotiations can have up-to-date revisions at their fingertips.
 Further, automating time draining tasks such as amendments can bring broader, horizontal efficiency to an organization across various departments.
-This is how companies are bridging legal, procurement, and sales in the highest effective way through ai contracting software.
+This is how companies and law firms are bridging legal, procurement, and sales in the highest effective way through ai contracting software.

 Where Collaboration Comes In Contracting Processes

-With AI as a tool set for a human in the loop, large companies can obviate risks but increase speed and accuracy.
+With AI as a tool set for a human in the loop, large companies and law firms can obviate risks but increase speed and accuracy.
 In order to generate accurate contract data necessary to power ai contracting software, human feedback is paramount.
 This is particularly true when looking at the economics of today — bubbles burst, terms change, companies grow, and many more . . . contract.